jvera01/COVID19_VAERS_ANALYSIS/README.md

 - Applying the Train_Test_Split method, it uses arrays or matrices into random train and test subsets to input data into a single call for splitting (and optionally subsampling) data in a oneliner.

 ### Model:
 - We used RandomForestClassifier, an estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
-Even though multiclass-multioutput is not supported, it was the best option because of reduced variance from combining diverse trees.
+Even though multiclass-multioutput is not supported, it was the best option because of reduced variance from combining diverse trees

 ---